 Third shelf from the top houses Harry Potter, Lemony Snicket and Robin Hobb, three masters of writing that I couldn’t fit on the favourites shelf…but they were my childhood favourites.

-Fourth down is the Horrible Histories magazine collection plus various …
+Fourth down is the Horrible Histories magazine collection plus various two …

 Ahem, please don’t look at the mess

 This week it’s my turn to show you some of my shelves!
 I thought I’d show you what my very tricky TBR-shelves look like.
 See, my parents think I am crazy for getting so many books all the time.
 They asked a few times if I read them as fast as I bought them.
 I don’t outright lie…I just don’t tell them these shelves are reserved to the TBR-books *wink*

 I’m pretty sure they’d have me interned if they knew.
 Even more if they realized that these shelves have TWO rows of books!
 LOL So today I’ll show you what my parents can see…and what’s hiding behind the appearances 😉